+Career Center:

-Career Center: Utilize the Career Center and Naviance Student for post high school planning.
-Ms. Jeanpierre, our College and Career Information Coordinator, is available to meet with students and families about the college application process and to help them use Naviance Student, a free online college and career organization program.
-Parents can request their own Naviance Student account by sending an email to Ms. Jeanpierre.
-Students, you can meet with Ms. Jeanpierre without an appointment before school, during lunch, or after school.
-You can also email her to make an appointment at beryllynn_jeanpierre@mcpsmd.org
+Utilize the Career Center and Naviance Student located at https://student.naviance.com/rmhs for post high school planning.
+Ms. Miller, our College and Career Information Coordinator, is available to meet with students and families about the college application process and to help them use Naviance Student, a free online college and career organization program.
+Parents can request their own Naviance Student account by sending an email to Ms. Miller.
+Students feel free to stop by the career center before school, during lunch, or after school.
+Please email her to make an appointment at Lisa_A_Miller@mcpsmd.org.

+Counselors:

-Counselors: Your counselor is a great resource to help you get organized, improve your study skills, and create an academic improvement plan to help you achieve your goals.
+Your counselor is a great resource to help you get organized, improve your study skills, and create an academic improvement plan to help you achieve your goals.
 Counselors can be seen without an appointment every day before school, during lunch, or after school.
 You can also email your counselor to have quick questions answered or to set up an appointment.
 All counselor email addresses are on the counseling page of the RM website.